Sections

 Caption: A diagram illustrating hotspot geology driven by mantle plumes.

 There are lots of hotspots and therefore mantle plumes.
-See the diagram just below.
+See the figure below.

 Caption: Mantle plume locations suggested by Gillian R. Foulger, 2010, Plates vs Plumes: A Geological Controversy.